 1. Start with the Numbers: Baseline Data Collection and ROI Calculation

-The first step in any digital transformation journey is understanding where you currently stand.
+The first step in digital transformation in manufacturing is understanding where you currently stand.
 This means doing the math, even if it's painful.
 Leaders must commit to collecting baseline data, even if it’s just for a week or two.
 This data is essential for calculating the Return on Investment (ROI) of any digital technology you’re considering.
 Without a clear understanding of your current losses, you can’t accurately assess the potential benefits of new technology.

 It’s also not enough to simply measure losses; you need to validate and understand the data.
 This step is crucial.
 Without it, any ROI calculations you make will be off, potentially leading to poor decision-making.